Forfar Athletic F.C.: Dick Campbell (2008–2015)

 Dick Campbell became Forfar's manager on 8 May 2008 on a two-year deal, after Jim Moffat failed to improve the team's fortunes.
 Campbell's first season in charge of Forfar was full of highs and lows.
 The start of the season was a mixed affair with Forfar being unbeaten away from home but found lacking when playing at Station Park.
 With a dreadful winter and numerous games called off the months of March and April were for catch up and Dick was very close to leading the team into the play-offs for the Irn-Bru Second Division.
 During his first season at Station Park Dick cut the wage bill and due to good cup success took Forfar Athletic out of the red and into the black.
 On 13 December 2009 Campbell became embroiled in controversy regarding sectarian singing.
 On 16 May 2010 Dick and Ian Campbell got Forfar promoted to the second division through the playoffs with a 2–0 victory against local rivals Arbroath.
 On 14 May 2011, Forfar failed to reach the play-off final for First Division status, losing out to Ayr United, by an aggregate score of 7–4.
 The team also qualified for the play-offs at the end of the 2012–13 season.
 In the first leg against Dunfermline Athletic, they scored three times in the first half, eventually winning 3–1.
 In the second leg, however, poor discipline led to three of their players being sent off.
 Despite taking an early lead, they lost the match 3–1.
 In extra time, the eight men struggled against their full-time opponents, and Dunfermline eventually won 6–1, to go through 7–4 on aggregate.

 On 3 August 2013, Forfar claimed arguably the biggest result in their history when they defeated Rangers 2–1 at Station Park in the first round of the 2013–14 Scottish League Cup, with both goals coming from Gavin Swankie.

 In 2014–15 season Campbell almost led Forfar to their best achievement in modern times, a League One title, but missed out to Morton and lost a 3–1 lead to Alloa in the play-off final.
-They will remain in Scottish League One for 2015–16.
-However, after seven years in charge of the side Campbell was sacked in December 2015, following a 1–0 defeat to Cowdenbeath left them third bottom of League One.
-Assistant manager Stewart Petrie was named as caretaker manager until a successor to Campbell was appointed.
+After seven years in charge of the side, Campbell was sacked in December 2015, following a 1–0 defeat to Cowdenbeath left them third bottom of League One.
+Assistant manager Stewart Petrie was named caretaker manager.